*All summer classes are offered 100% online.

 US 3545 Applied Research Skills

 Students will engage in an iterative research process where they will practice various search strategies and critically evaluate the usefulness of information.
+Offered in partnership with the library.
 This 1-credit hour elective course is graded.

 US 1002 Academic Strategies (3 s.h., Offered in Summer Only)